noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Assignments

-* Using an Azure Open Dataset perform several MLflow tracking experiments and identifies the best runs.
+* Using an Azure Open Dataset, perform several MLflow tracking experiments and identify the best runs.
 * Deploy a containerized application to a Cloud Provider or Local Datacenter.

 ### Week Three: Spark MLflow Projects